williamdxz/Signaling/Agora-Signaling-Tutorial-Linux/README.md

 With this sample app, you can:

 - Login signaling server
-- Send point to point message and receive point to point message off line
+- Send point to point message and receive point to point message offline
 - Display point to point history message
 - Join channel
 - Send channel message, receive channel message